oracle-terraform-modules/terraform-oci-drg/.github/ISSUE_TEMPLATE/---bug-report.md

 ### Terraform and Oracle Cloud Infrastructure provider versions

 <!--- Please run `terraform -v` to show the Terraform core version and provider version(s).
-If you are using a local copy of the Terraform Oracle Cloud Infrastructure Provider, run the plugin directly to get the version: `<path-to-plugin>/terraform-provider-oci`
+If you are using a local copy of the Oracle Cloud Infrastructure (OCI) provider for Terraform, run the plugin directly to get the version: `<path-to-plugin>/terraform-provider-oci`
 If you are not running the latest version of Terraform or the provider, please upgrade because your issue may have already been fixed.
 [Terraform documentation on provider versioning](https://www.terraform.io/docs/configuration/providers.html#provider-versions). --->

 ### Affected Resource(s)